dan-damit/Scripts-and-Snippets/Website/blog.md

 location = /robots.txt { root /volume1/web; default_type text/plain;

 (Which is my custom robots.txt file in the root web folder), BOOM!
-Disallow / became Allow / and loading into LinkedIn was possible—after restarting nginx again of course.
+Disallow / became Allow / and loading into LinkedIn was possible...after restarting nginx again of course.

 So hopefully this helps someone out there, dan

+---

+# Automating Blog Generation
+**Date:** 2025-10-25
+**Tags:** automation, blogging

+Started automating blog generation using Node.js scripts to parse markdown and generate HTML.
+The plan is to create a seamless workflow for adding new blog posts.

+### The workflow is as follows:

+1. Write blog posts in `blog.md` using markdown syntax.
+2. Run `md-to-json.js` to parse `blog.md` and generate `entries.json`.
+3. Use `blog-loader.js` to read `entry.json` and render the blog page
+4. Created Scheduled Task using Synology DSM to automate running `md-to-json.js` every 15 minutes.
+5. Which deploys the updated blog page to the website.

+All the code is on my GitHub if anyone wants to check it out.
+I'm currently working on the `watch-blog.js` to monitor changes in real-time.

+I love being nerdy like this!
+dan